ThinamXx/Meta-llama/README.md

 ✅ Understand and implement the rotary positional embedding.
 ✅ Understand and implement the transformer architecture.
 ✅ Understand and implement the original Llama (1) architecture.
-☑️ Understand the concept of multi-query attention with single KV projection.
+✅ Understand the concept of multi-query attention with single KV projection.
-☑️ Understand and implement grouped query attention from scratch.
+✅ Understand and implement grouped query attention from scratch.
-☑️ Understand and implement the concept of KV cache.
+✅ Understand and implement the concept of KV cache.
+☑️ Download the checkpoints of Llama2 and inspect the inference code and working.
 ☑️ Adding ...